+Figure 1?

 3.1 Influence of years on growth and yield parameters

 The analysis of variance (ANOVA) in Table 2. revealed highly significant differences (p < 0.01 or p < 0.001) between the two growing years, 2019–2020 and 2020–2021, for all measured parameters.
 The second year (2020–2021) Means performance in Table 3a showed superior performance in most traits, including the number of lateral branches per plant (3.00), the number of leaves per plant (91.08), the number of flowers per plant (63.54), the number of fruits per plant (5.46), and the fruit yield per plant (6.89 kg).
 These findings indicate that environmental differences between the two cropping seasons (2019–2020 and 2020–2021) substantially influenced the growth and productivity of pumpkin.
 Season (2020–2021) was more favourable for pumpkin growth and yield.
 Similar findings were reported by Oloyede & Adebooye (2013), who noted that inter-annual climatic variations significantly affect pumpkin productivity, with warmer and more stable conditions enhancing yield.
 Variability in climatic conditions—particularly rainfall distribution, temperature, and light intensity—likely contributed to these differences.
 However, It is important to mention that the fruit set percentage (%) was the least favourable trait in 2020–2021.
 Despite this year showing a higher number of flowers (63.54 compared to 30.46 in 2019–2020), the lower fruit set percentage indicates that factors such as the sex ratio, environmental stress, and resource competition may have contributed to the abortion of these flowers and, hence, lower fruit set.
 Climatological data, as per Table 1, and their deviations suggest that the 2020-2021 season was warmer than the 2019- 2020 season, favouring pumpkin growth and yield.
-The lower fruit set percentage is due to trade due to high production of flower production without adequate resource allocation for fruit development in 2020-2021.
+The lower fruit set percentage is due to trade-off to high production of flower production without adequate resource allocation for fruit development in 2020-2021.

 3.2 Effect of sowing method on growth and yield parameters